kdbinsidebrains/site/_project/01-start.md

 ---
-title: "Installation"
+title: "IDEA & Plugin"
 permalink: /project/start
 excerpt: "KdbInsideBrain plugin installation process"
 toc: true
 ---

-## IDE Installation
+## IDEA Installation

 KdbInsideBrains is a plugin for [IntelliJ IDEA IDE by JetBrains](https://www.jetbrains.com/idea/).
 To be able to install the plugin you have to download and install [Ultimate](https://www.jetbrains.com/idea/download/)